trankimtung/aws-llmops-workshop/.docs/part-2/40-continous-tuning-using-fmops.md

 2. For each of the following sections, copy the code into the corresponding section of the `tuning.py` file

 Retrieve the pipeline variables from the toolchain context.
-This loads the model customization values, such as Epochs, Batch size, Learning rate, and Learning warmup steps.
-These parameters are used to tweak the fine-tuning process for the custom model.
+This loads the fine-tuning parameters, such as Epochs, Batch size, Learning rate, and Learning warmup steps.
+These parameters are used to tweak the foundation model fine-tuning process.

 ```python
         context = self.node.try_get_context("toolchain-context")
 ```

-Create the S3 buckets, which will trigger the fine-tuning model customization process when a tuning dataset is uploaded.
+Create an S3 buckets, which will trigger the fine-tuning process when a fine-tuning dataset is uploaded.

 ```python
         tuning_bucket = _s3.Bucket(